PALEOLITHIC ART MAGAZINE

 Technique of working: differently from the small sculptures of hard silex, modeled for percussion or for pressure, this sculpture of volcanic tuff, that I imagine as a soft stone, should have been modeled with technique of scraping, that is a technique that was not still known in ages so ancient.

 Cultural attribution: Acheulean

 The small and "beautiful " sculpture of cm.
-3.5 of Berekhat Ram demonstrates, in unequivocal way, that the hands and the brain of the hominids was similar in all to Homo sapiens sapiens, and what distinguished them from us was only the technology, that still had not been invented.
+3.5 of Berekhat Ram demonstrates, in unequivocal way, that the hands and the brain of the hominids were similar in all to these of Homo sapiens sapiens, and what distinguished them from us was only the technology, that still had not been invented.

 Once again I want to remember the intuition of Jacques Boucher de Perthes.